aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 A: Hot water bottle at your liver at night, make sure your circulation increases.

+Q: External body temperatures, I know 105 is the magic number.. what happens if you get into a bath that's 106?

+A: You'll start destroying the enzymes and vitamins in your skin and connective tissue.

+Q: A sauna bath?

+A: Any kind of bath that's above 105 degrees.

-Q: What about like Indian sweat lodges
+Q: Okay, So it's right immediately above that.
+What about like Indian sweat lodges?

 A: Toxic, very toxic.
 And if you were at the sweat lodges I was at, you'd find out that the Indians, when they put us in sweat lodges, they lie down in back.